Office of Postsecondary Education, Department of Education.

 3. Reporting: (a) If you apply for a grant under this competition, you must ensure that you have in place the necessary processes and systems to comply with the reporting requirements in 2 CFR part 170 should you receive funding under the competition.
 This does not apply if you have an exception under 2 CFR 170.110(b).

-4. Performance Measures: Under the Government Performance and Results Act of 1993, the following measure will be used by the Department to evaluate the success of the program: Percentage of all Fulbright-Hays GPA Program projects judged to be successful by the program officer, based on a review of information provided in annual performance reports.
+4. Performance Measures: Under the Government Performance and Results Act (GPRA) of 1993, the following measure will be used by the Department to evaluate the success of the GPA short-term program: The percentage of GPA participants who disseminated information about, or materials from, their group project abroad through more than one outreach activity within six months of returning to their home institution.

 The information provided by grantees in their performance reports submitted via IRIS will be the source of data for this measure.
 Reporting screens for institutions can be viewed at: http://iris.ed.gov/iris/pdfs/gpa_director.pdf and http://iris.ed.gov/iris/pdfs/gpa_participant.pdf.